simula/nornet-vmimage-builder-scripts/README.md

 Further properties:
 * Password-less sudo calls. ⚠WARNING: Development settings are intended for developers only!
+* Wireshark as regular user is allowed. ⚠WARNING: Development settings are intended for developers only!
 * Source packages enabled from package manager (if available)